stepas-toliautas/enccs-instructor-training/content/lesson-development.md

 2. Scan the lesson to identify promising points to check in with your learners, using formative assessment to verify that objectives have been met
 3. Review the connecting content in detail to be sure everything works and you have anticipated likely problems and questions.

-We strongly encourage you to read them before teaching a lesson and to review whether they still match the content of the lesson:
+We strongly encourage you to read Learning objectives before teaching a lesson and to review whether they still match the content of the lesson.

 ```{challenge} How do you design?
 Discuss either in groups or via collaborative document: